 Cytochrome P450 enzymes are involved with phase I drug metabolism.
 Each cytochrome P450 enzyme (known as CYP) has a different function in the body, but they all play an important role in detoxifying harmful substances.
 They are found in the gut wall and liver cells, and their main function is to metabolize drugs through oxidative reactions.

-For example, the protein known as CYP3A4 is involved in metabolizing CBD and inactivating serotonin in the body.
-The inhibition of serotonin in the brain by CBD is one reason that it helps with anxiety and depression, but if you take a medication that blocks its degradation through this CYP3A4 enzyme then you will not feel the effects of CBD oil for sure.
+For example, the protein known as CYP3A4 is involved in metabolizing CBD and in activating serotonin in the body.
+But if you take a medication that blocks its degradation through this CYP3A4 enzyme then you may not feel the effects of CBD.

 Drug metabolism refers to the breakdown of drugs in the liver after they are processed by the cytochrome P450 enzymes.
 The products formed from these reactions (phase II metabolites) can be even more potent than their precursor drugs, and they may cause toxicity or reduced effectiveness due to how strongly they bind to proteins.

 Again, this is a very complicated issue, but the main point of interest here is thyroid function and how it relates to drug interactions.
 The liver metabolizes drugs through enzymes in the cytochrome P450 system.
 These enzymes are involved with the production and breakdown of serotonin (the feel-good hormone).